Deformation-based In-Context Learning for Point Cloud Understanding¶

 Limitations & Future Work¶

-- Larger-scale pre-training has not been explored.
+- Scaling to larger pre-training datasets has not been explored.

 Related Work & Insights¶